Murgowt/Absolute-Justice/README.md

 3.Criminals in a particular district
 4.Police force of a district
 5.A Police login with access to current cases, criminal DB, Citizen DB .
-6.An FR based Police Login.
+6.An Facial Recognition based Police Login.

 Hence this application successfully bridges the gap between the people and the police force and leads to a more peaceful society.